 A large variety of fishing gear is used to catch finfish and shellfish in fresh water, saltwater and in aquaculture farms.
-Table 1 gives a description of the different types of fishing activities and the related fishing gear.
+Table 1 provides an indicative description of the different types of fishing activities and related fishing gear used in the NPA region.
 This gives an overview of the complexity and large variety of the fishing gear choices available.
+It is recommended that more detailed research is completed with input from a gear technologist(s), industry experts and other stakeholders from the fishing community in NPA and non-NPA regions www.msc.org

-Sources such as www.seachoice.org, www.msc.org and https://seafish.org/gear-database/ show that the type of fishing gear that is used by fishing operators depends on the size of the operators, the fishing gear available in their area, the targeted catch, geographical location and the need to avoid bycatch (typically untargeted or endangered fish and mammals).
+Various sources show that the type of fishing gear that are used by fishing operators depends on the size of the operators, the fishing gear available in their area, the targeted catch, geographical location and the need to avoid bycatch (typically untargeted or endangered fish and mammals).